tansonlee/ray-tracer/README.md

 # Ray Tracer

 A ray tracer fitted with features such as multi-threading and camera positioning.
 It can render multiple materials including metal, glass, and matte surfaces.
+Inspired by "Ray Tracing in One Weekend".

 ## Examples